 We’ll Help You Reach a Fair Settlement of Your IRS Tax Liability

-Offers-in-compromise cover all outstanding tax liabilities and certain offers-in-compromise may even allow the taxpayer to dispute the amount of taxes owed.
+Offers-in-compromise cover all outstanding tax liabilities, and certain kinds of offers-in-compromise may even allow the taxpayer to dispute the amount of taxes owed.

-In determining an acceptable amount for an offer-in-compromise, the IRS considers the following:
+In determining the amount they will accept in an offer-in-compromise, the IRS considers the following:

 While an offer-in-compromise is pending, collection activities are suspended.
 If your offer-in-compromise is accepted, your tax liabilities will be reduced to the amount offered and any federal tax liens will be released when the offer terms are satisfied.

 An offer-in-compromise can substantially reduce your tax debt and provide a fresh start, and a skilled tax attorney can help ensure that you make an offer that has the best possible chance of being accepted by the IRS.
 Give us a call today to learn more.